.

 Having spent most of my life in South America, I’ve come to appreciate the diverse cultures found in Spanish-speaking countries across Latin America.
 While there’s a shared overarching Latin American identity, significant cultural differences between Latin American countries exist.
 Understanding these differences enriches travel experiences, business relationships, and cross-cultural communication.

-The culture of Spanish-speaking countries is a fascinating blend of indigenous, African, and European influences, reflecting both shared traditions and strong regional diversity.
+The culture of Spanish-speaking countries is a fascinating blend of indigenous, African, and European influences, shaped over time through cultural diffusion in Latin America, reflecting both shared traditions and strong regional diversity.

 Cultural Differences in Latin American Countries